LinuxCommandLibrary

 DESCRIPTION

-docker image load loads a Docker image from a tar archive file created by docker image save, restoring the image layers and metadata to the local Docker daemon.
-This command is essential for transferring images between systems that lack direct registry access or network connectivity.
+docker image load loads a Docker image from a tar archive (even if compressed with gzip, bzip2, xz, or zstd) created by docker image save, restoring the image layers and metadata to the local Docker daemon.

 The tar archive contains all image layers, configuration, and manifest data needed to fully reconstruct the image.
 Loading an image preserves its repository tags and digests exactly as they were when saved.
 This makes docker image load ideal for air-gapped environments, backup/restore workflows, and distributing images via physical media or secure file transfer.